 If you’ve ever dabbled in the world of video game development, chances are you’ve heard of Unity.
-It is after all a pretty darn popular engine, both for 3D and 2D projects.
+It is, after all, a pretty darn popular engine, both for 3D and 2D projects.
 Until recently, however widely used, Linux support was but a distant promise.
 But now it’s almost reality, even if this first iteration is an experimental build, meaning stability is… probably not on the feature list.
-That said, it’s still more than Linux users had to work with just yesterday, ya know?
+That said, it’s still more than Linux users had to work with just yesterday.

-For a more technical rundown of what’s what, I’d recommend the Unity on Linux: Release Notes and Known Issues forum post, as it goes much more in-depth, listing depencies and such fancy things.
-Oh and download links are available from the announcement post.
+For a more technical rundown of what’s what, I’d recommend the Unity on Linux: Release Notes and Known Issues forum post, as it goes much more in-depth, listing dependencies and such fancy things.
+Oh, and download links are available from the announcement post.